capytaine/capytaine/docs/user_manual/resolution.rst

 Two of them are available in the present version:

 :class:`~capytaine.bem.engines.BasicMatrixEngine` (Default)
-   A simple engine fairly similar to the one in Nemoh.
-   It builds the full matrices with few optimizations.
-   Only a reflection symmetry can be used to make the resolution faster.
+   Capytaine's default engine, that should be a good compromise between robustness, complexity and speed.

    The object can be initialized with the following options:

    :code:`green_function`
            See below for details.

-   :code:`matrix_cache_size` (Default: :code:`1`)
-           The solver keeps in memory the last interaction matrices that has been computed.
-           This setting controls the number of old matrices that are saved.
-           Setting it to :code:`0` will reduce the RAM usage of the code but might increase the computation time.

    :code:`linear_solver` (Default: :code:`'lu_decomposition'`)
            This option is used to set the solver for linear systems that is used in the resolution of the BEM problem.
            Passing a string will make the code use one of the predefined solver.
-Three of them are available:
+           Two of them are available:
-           :code:`'direct'` for a simple direct solver,
-           :code:`'lu_decomposition'` for a faster direct solver with caching of the LU decomposition, or :code:`'gmres'` for an iterative solver.
+           :code:`'lu_decomposition'` for a direct linear solver with caching of the LU decomposition, or :code:`'gmres'` for an iterative solver.

            A direct solver is used by default (since version 1.4) because it is more robust and the computation time is more predictable.